 You can also see the internal query queues which are not accessible to users, service_class 1-4, and a super user query queue, service_class 5 .

-Let’s look at some general tips on working with query ques.
+Let’s look at some general tips on working with Redshift query queues.

 Having only default execution queue can cause bottlenecks.
 If a large time-consuming query blocks the only default queue small, fast queries have to wait.
-Make sure you create at least one user defined query besides the Redshift default query queue.
+Make sure you create at least one user defined query besides the Redshift query queue offered as a default.
 I recommend creating a separate query queue for fast and slow queries, in our example fast_etl_execution.
 Mind the level of concurrent processes that run across all the query queues in Redshift.
 Another recommendation is having level of concurrency of at least 2 in particular queues.